Laplacian of the indicator: History

-However, a different generalisation is possible.
+Surface delta function

+A generalisation of the Dirac delta is possible beyond a single point.
 The point zero, in one dimension, can be considered as the boundary of the positive halfline.
 The function 1x>0 equals 1 on the positive halfline and zero otherwise, and is also known as the Heaviside step function.
-Formally, the Dirac δ-function and its derivative (i.e. the one-dimensional surface delta prime function) can be viewed as the first and second derivative of the Heaviside step function, i.e. ∂x1x>0 and $\partial_x^2 \mathbf{1}_{x>0}$.
+Formally, the Dirac δ-function and its derivative can be viewed as the first and second derivative of the Heaviside step function, i.e. ∂x1x>0 and $\partial_x^2 \mathbf{1}_{x>0}$.

 The analogue of the step function in higher dimensions is the indicator function, which can be written as 1x∈D, where D is some domain.
 The indicator function is also known as the characteristic function.
 In analogy with the one-dimensional case, the following higher-dimensional generalisations of the Dirac δ-function and its derivative have been proposed:

 Here n is the outward normal vector.
 Here the Dirac δ-function is generalised to a surface delta function on the boundary of some domain D in d ≥ 1 dimensions.
 This definition gives the usual one-dimensional case, when the domain is taken to be the positive halfline.
 It is zero except on the boundary of the domain D (where it is infinite), and it integrates to the total surface area enclosing D, as shown below.

+Surface delta prime function

-The one-dimensional Dirac -function is generalised to a multidimensional surface delta prime function on the boundary of some domain D in d ≥ 1 dimensions.
+The one-dimensional Dirac delta prime function is generalised to a multidimensional surface delta prime function on the boundary of some domain D in d ≥ 1 dimensions.
 In one dimension and by taking D equal to the positive halfline, the usual one-dimensional δ'-function can be recovered.

 Both the normal derivative of the indicator and the Laplacian of the indicator are supported by surfaces rather than points.
 The generalisation is useful in e.g. quantum mechanics, as surface interactions can lead to boundary conditions in d > 1, while point interactions cannot.
 Naturally, point and surface interactions coincide for d=1.
 Both surface and point interactions have a long history in quantum mechanics, and there exists a sizeable literature on so-called surface delta potentials or delta-sphere interactions.
 Surface delta functions use the one-dimensional Dirac δ-function, but as a function of the radial coordinate r, e.g. δ(r−R) where R is the radius of the sphere.

 Although seemingly ill-defined, derivatives of the indicator function can formally be defined using the theory of distributions or generalized functions: one can obtain a well-defined prescription by postulating that the Laplacian of the indicator, for example, is defined by two integrations by parts when it appears under an integral sign.
 Alternatively, the indicator (and its derivatives) can be approximated using a bump function (and its derivatives).
 The limit, where the (smooth) bump function approaches the indicator function, must then be put outside of the integral.